QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprint-quickstart-guide.md

 > ![Locale Dropdown](/img/new-assets.png)

 3. You can click the blueprint to open it in the embedded VSCode editor.
-In this editor you can view the blueprint's contents, modify it, preview changes after modification, save the changes, and launch an environment fron the blueprint.
+In this editor you can view the blueprint's contents, modify it, preview changes after modification, save the changes, and launch an environment from the blueprint.